sambott/toy-chat-server/public/slides.md

 ### The plan

-* Form groups of 2-3
+* Form small groups
 * Discuss, agree your idea
 * Choose your technology stack and target platform.
+* ***Hack!***

-* ***Hack!*** - prototype your ideas as quick as you can.
-We _all_ like to have the perfect project structure; however, you will gain more from something that works and breaks quickly that having a neat, elegant project structure!
+I would advise you prototype your ideas as quick as you can.
+We _all_ like to have the perfect project structure; however, you will gain more from something that works and breaks quickly than having a neat, elegant project structure!

 ]